irpacn/irpacn/README.md

 Projects
 Here are some of the projects that I have worked on:

-Project 1: A brief description of Project 1
+Project 1: Acoustic Synthesis/Oscillation/Modulation,Signal Processing/Manufacturing & Audio/Sound Design/Production
-Project 2: A brief description of Project 2
+Project 2: Visual/Optical Engineering & Placement/Distribution
-Project 3: A brief description of Project 3
+Project 3: Hardware Reverse Engineering Informative Audit Program, Compromised Systems Analytic Assessment Discovery Tool, & Advanced Operative Accumulative Identification Reconnaissance Research Automation Database.
 Contact
 If you have any questions or would like to get in touch with me, you can find me on the following platforms:

-Email: irpacn@example.com
+Email: irpacn...@example.com
 Twitter: @irpacn
 LinkedIn: irpacn
 License